iwanlevin/IndividualProjCosc310/README.md

 # Assignment 3 - An Interactive Conversational Agent

-This part of the Project was developed by Amritpal Aujla.
+This part of the Project is completed by Amritpal Aujla.
 ## Description

 This Project is an addition to the previous A3 assignment.
 The goal of this project is to enhance the chatbot by implementing more API's.